-When people think that Dubai is all about “bling-bling” and being pompous you need to visit Vatican City to see that this tiny country, home of the Pope, is the epitome of gaudiness.
+If you think Dubai is all about “bling-bling” and pompous you need to visit Vatican City to see that this tiny country, home of the Pope, is the epitome of gaudiness.
 But it has amazing appeal in terms of history, politics, art, and architecture.

-DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU).
+DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS.
+THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU).
 MORE ABOUT IT HERE.

 FAQ: VATICAN CITY

 Looking for some of the best Vatican City travel tips?